Progrès managing director says his side are ready to win

 "Really what we are looking for is a result and the result we are looking for is not just playing it would be to qualify, we want to make the night unforgettable."

-Gilgeman says his side are looking to create history when they take to the field at Ibrox on Thursday and says he hopes his players can handle the pressure of playing in front of 50,000 supporters.
+Gilgeman says his side are looking to create history when they take to the field on Thursday and hopes his players can handle the pressure of playing in front of 50,000 supporters.

 He added: "In terms of disappointment, the only way we will be disappointed is if the players do not perform to their potential and that is the key.